barondandi/install-omv/README.md

 In the end I turned to OpenMediaVault, as it saves me a lot of pain for the everyday administration (and I am becoming lazy), and still gives you the full power of a Debian under the hood, that allows you any sort of tailoring, or the option to tinker if anything goes really wrong.
 This last past is a must for me, as I already had the experience of _**losing all the data**_ in two of my previous NASes (ZFS corruption due to lack of memory and an underpowered Annpurna Labs CPU based QNAP).

 You might want to go through this tutorial for some of the following reasons:
-* You have no extra/free SATA ports in your NAS and want to make sure you do a proper installation on a USB drive, wihtout it dying after few weeks or months.
+-   You have no extra/free SATA ports in your NAS and want to make sure you do a proper installation on a USB drive, wihtout it dying after few weeks or months.
-* You install on a drive with plenty of space.
+-   You install on a drive with plenty of space.
 As OMV does not support using OS drive for data storage (as noted in OMV installation guide) you waste a lot of free space on that device.
-* You want to RAID protect your OS to make sure you keep operation even if one of your boot drives fail.
+-   You want to RAID protect your OS to make sure you keep operation even if one of your boot drives fail.

-## Hardware used
+## 1. Hardware used
 In case it's of any interest this is the hardware I will be using for the installation:

 -   **Motherboard:** ASRock H370M-ITX/ac Mini ITX LGA1151 Motherboard
     > Mini ITX format and with 6 SATA 6Gb connectors on the board.

 -   **CPU:** Intel Pentium Gold G5400 3.7 GHz Dual-Core Processor
     > There is an update of this model in 2019 to Intel Pentium Gold G5420

 -   **Memory:** Corsair Vengeance LPX 8 GB (1 x 8 GB) DDR4-2400 Memory
-  > One single DIMM as I might upgrade with a second one if I start using the system to spin contaners or implement ZFS.
+    > One single DIMM as I might upgrade with a second one if I start using the system to spin containers or implement ZFS.
-  I would have preferred Crucial Ballistix but it was not available when ordering at a reasonable price.
+    > I would have preferred Crucial Ballistix but it was not available when ordering at a reasonable price.
-  Make sure to verify that it's supported in the motherborard documentation.
+    > Make sure to verify that it's supported in the motherboard documentation.
 Also check latencies.

 -   **Fan:** Noctua NH-L9i
     > Very quiet and low profile.
-  I make it low profile, as when I upgrade the NAS hardware, I can easily reuse and turn this into a very small mediacenter.
+    > I make it low profile, as when I upgrade the NAS hardware, I can easily reuse and turn this into a very small mediacenter.

 -   **Case:** Fractal Design Array R2 Mini ITX NAS Case with 300 Watt SFX Power Supply Unit
     > No longer available.
 Now replaced for the Fractal Design Node 304 Mini ITX Tower Case.

 -   **USB Drive:** Samsung Fit Plus 32Gb USB 3.1
     > Avg.
 Sustained Write Speed 21.8MB/s.
 Avg.
 Sequential Write Speed 26.7MB/s (https://usb.userbenchmark.com/SpeedTest/38059/Samsung-Flash-Drive-FIT)

     > NOTE: _If possible, during installation, use a drive with LED activity, to make sure that after finishing installation and specific USB customization, activity is minimal over the drive.
 Thus, we increase the lifespan of the drive.
 During installation I used a bigger Sandisk Extreme USB 3.0.
 Once finished, I reduced the OS partition and cloned it to the final drive (procedure described later)._

 - **Hard drives #1:** 2 x	SEAGATE 1.5 TB 3.5" 5400RPM
 - **Hard drives #2:** 4 x	Western Digital Red 8 TB 3.5" 5400RPM